 We value diversity.
-In both 2011 and 2012, The American Lawyer recognized Quinn Emanuel as one of the “Top Firms for Diversity.”
+Three years in a row--and most recently in 2013--The American Lawyer recognized Quinn Emanuel as one of the “Top Firms for Diversity.”
 In 2010, The Business Insider ranked Quinn Emanuel as the 11th most diverse law firm with respect to LGBT attorneys.
 Also in 2010, The American Lawyer ranked Quinn Emanuel 22nd in its annual diversity survey among the AmLaw 200 firms.
 The National Law Journal ranked us as the 6th most diverse law firm in California and the 17th most diverse in the nation.
 California Lawyer ranked us as the 5th most diverse firm in California.
 The best proof of our commitment is that so many minority group lawyers with outstanding credentials have joined us.
 Our minority partners are graduates of Harvard, Stanford, Berkeley, Fordham, and George Washington.
 Four of them were law review editors.
 We are proud that lawyers who could have worked at any law firm in the country chose us.

 We have a demonstrated record of advancing women.
 In 2010, Kathleen Sullivan became name partner at Quinn Emanuel, marking the first time a woman has held this position in the AmLaw 100.
 Furthermore, almost 20% of our partners are women and 10 of our female partners serve as practice area chairs.
 If you consider that our female partners are all trial lawyers with extensive trial experience (a field of law where there are relatively few women), these numbers become even more significant.
 We know of no other firm that has so many women trial lawyers with the level of experience, not to mention the record of victories, that ours do.
 For example, one of our female lawyers is the Former Dean of the Stanford Law School, who would be on anyone’s list of the top appellate advocates in the country.
 She was recently recognized by The National Law Journal as one of the country's "Top Women Litigators."
 One of our female partners in New York is a renowned white collar criminal trial lawyer, who was the Deputy Chief of the Civil Rights Division in the U.S. Attorney's office for the Eastern District of New York.
 Another one of our female partners is Co-Chair of our National Trial Practice Group and is a former prosecutor who has tried over 60 cases, with over a 93% success rate.
 These women are top-notch by anyone's standards and chose to make Quinn Emanuel their home.